Boeing X-37: OTV-1

 X-37B 1 sits on the runway after landing at Vandenberg SFB at the end of its OTV-1 (USA-212) mission on 3 December 2010.

 The first X-37B launched on its first mission–OTV-1/USA-212–on an Atlas V rocket from Cape Canaveral SLC-41 on 22 April 2010 at 23:52 UTC.
 The spacecraft was placed into low Earth orbit for testing.
 While the U.S. Air Force revealed few orbital details of the mission, a worldwide network of amateur astronomers claimed to have identified the spacecraft in orbit.
 On 22 May 2010, the spacecraft was in an inclination of 39.99°, circling the Earth once every 90 minutes on an orbit 401 by 422 km.
 OTV-1 reputedly passed over the same given spot on Earth every four days, and operated at an altitude that is typical for military surveillance satellites.
 Such an orbit is also common among civilian LEO satellites, and the spaceplane's altitude was the same as that of the ISS and most other crewed spacecraft.

 The U.S. Air Force announced a 3–6 December landing on 30 November 2010.
-As scheduled, the X-37B was de-orbited, reentered Earth's atmosphere, and landed successfully at Vandenberg AFB on 3 December 2010, at 09:16 UTC, conducting the first US autonomous orbital landing onto a runway.
+As scheduled, the X-37B was de-orbited, reentered Earth's atmosphere, and landed successfully at Vandenberg SFB on 3 December 2010, at 09:16 UTC, conducting the first US autonomous orbital landing onto a runway.
 This was the first such landing since the Soviet Buran shuttle in 1988.
 In all, OTV-1 spent in space.
 OTV-1 suffered a tire blowout during landing and sustained minor damage to its underside.